ElectricalGang

 Either way, it made the movie or showed I was streaming inaccessible and dimmed the whole experience I was waiting for.
 Searching online to fix this problem, I found that this problem was quite common for Roku users.
 Fortunately, the solutions listed online were simple in all proportions but scattered.

-So, after reading a lot of online articles and scoring various forum threads, I have created this one-stop guide that will help you to fix the audio problem with your Roku tv.
+So, after reading a lot of online articles and scoring various forum threads, I have created this one-stop guide that will help you fix the audio problem with your Roku TV.
 Each of the solutions outlined above in this article will serve as a detailed guide to implementing it.
 So you can turn your Roku TV back on normally.

 If the audio on your Roku TV is out of sync, you can try restarting your Roku device, changing the audio setting, ensuring the connection is intact, and resetting your Roku device.
 You can try disabling and enabling volume mode on your Roku remote, pressing the Star (*) key on the remote, clearing the device cache, and adjusting the video refresh properties.